stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Advantages of 1A Approach

+- One type of assert and not two.
+No confusion!
 - Gets rid of `AssertLockHeld` calls which the compiler guarantees can never trigger at runtime, and which are not applied consistently in existing code
 - Gets rid of `LockAssertion` class which is easily confused with `AssertLockHeld`, declares unused variable names, reports line numbers incorrectly, and is broken according to clang developers
 - Falls back to runtime checks infrequently only where compile time checks don't work, and only requires a single assert macro `AssertLockHeld`